matt57225/bovada-hand-history-converter/README.md

-# Bovada Hand History Converter
+# Bovada/Ignition Hand History Converter
-This program converts Bovada poker hand histories to PokerStars format.
+This program converts Bovada/Ignition poker hand histories to PokerStars format.
 It will not convert hand histories as you play.

 *All hole cards are shown (optional) in HM2's latest version*